Applying for access to information

 The Government Information (Public Access) Act 2009 (NSW) (the GIPA Act) enables members of the public to apply to access government information held by UTS.
 The Act defines 'government information' as 'information contained in a record held by an agency'.
+This excludes information that was unsolicited and not relevant to the university’s business or functions.

 How to access information